smithy-lang/smithy-rs/design/src/rfcs/rfc0012_body_callback_apis.md

                   callback.update(bytes)?;
                }
             }
-            // When we're done polling for bytes, run each callback's `finally()` method.
+            // When we're done polling for bytes, run each callback's `trailers()` method.
 If any calls to
-            // `finally()` return an error, propagate that error up.
+            // `trailers()` return an error, propagate that error up.
 Otherwise, continue.
             Poll::Ready(None) => {
-                for callback_result in this.callbacks.iter().map(Callback::trailers) {
+                for callback_result in this.callbacks.iter().map(BodyCallback::trailers) {
                     if let Err(e) = callback_result {
                         return Poll::Ready(Some(Err(e)));
                     }